-The Asylum Act rules the grounds for cessation of status and the revocation of the recognition under the same Section.
+The Asylum Act rules the grounds for cessation of status and revocation of the recognition of status under the same Section.
 Section 11(1) provides that refugee status shall cease if (i) the refugee acquires Hungarian nationality or (ii) recognition as refugee is revoked by the refugee authority.
 There are several grounds of revocation determined in the law as follows:

 - The refugee has voluntarily re-availed themselves of the protection of the country of their nationality;

-- The refugee has voluntarily re-acquired his or her lost nationality;
+- The refugee has voluntarily re-acquired their lost nationality;

-- The refugee has acquired a new nationality and enjoys the protection of the country of his or her new nationality;
+- The refugee has acquired a new nationality and enjoys the protection of the country of their new nationality;

-- The refugee has voluntarily re-established him or herself in the country which he or she had left or outside which he or she had remained owing to fear of persecution;
+- The refugee has voluntarily re-established him or herself in the country which they had left or outside which they had remained owing to fear of persecution;

 - The circumstances in connection with which they had been recognised as a refugee have ceased to exist, subject to the exception of a well-founded fear arising from past persecution;

 - The refugee waives the legal status of refugee in writing;

-- The refugee was recognised in spite of the existence of the reasons for exclusion referred to in Section 8(1) of the Asylum Act or such a reason for exclusion is established against him/her;
+- The refugee was recognised in spite of the existence of the reasons for exclusion referred to in Section 8(1) of the Asylum Act or such a reason for exclusion is established against them;

-- The conditions for recognition did not exist at the time of the adoption of the decision on his/her recognition;
+- The conditions for recognition did not exist at the time of the adoption of the decision on their recognition;

 Procedures and guarantees

 According to the Asylum Act, the determining authority shall examine the compliance with the conditions for refugee status and subsidiary protection at a minimum three-year interval.
-NDGAP shall also examine compliance with the conditions for refugee status or subsidiary protection if the extradition of the person concerned was requested.
+The NDGAP shall also examine compliance with the conditions for refugee status or subsidiary protection if the extradition of the person concerned is requested.